 Doula services can be utilized for anyone who is hoping to learn more or who is searching for a professional guide.
 In addition to each doula's individual skillset and services, a doula may be able to support in gaining acceptance in physical and emotional abilities, reconnecting with yourself and your values, building health skills and starting conversations about community based health care.

 Please don't hesitate to contact Summer Diegel for a free consultation.
 If they are not the best fit for your needs, they can offer informed and authentic referrals to other care providers in the community.

 Sunflower Services prioritize supporting low-income people and families, people who are or have been incarcerated, LGBTQIA+ families, trans & gender non-conforming people, people of color.
 We recognize the unacceptable discrepancies and injustices that exist historically and structurally in health care and strive to be consistent and accessible advocates.

 A doula may recieve a document certifying they have completed a program from one or more organizations.
 There is no accreditation for doula trainings in the U.S., all certifying bodies as well as trainings that do not certify carry the same merit.
 Certifying institutions are only a guarantee that the named person has completed a specific program within that organization or institution.

 What are your rates/fees?

 Fees for services can be customized to fit your needs.
 We aim to make our services accessible to community members at all levels of income; everything we offer is available at a sliding-scale rate.
+Most services are offered at an hourly rate of $0 - 75 or as a custom package.
+Doula service packages are made available to cap the hourly rate for extended care needs (5+ hours) at a sliding scale service fee $0 - 300.
 Clients paying full price help support this being an option.
 In addition, we work in community with Pearl Collective and Death Resource Center to collectively meet the unique care needs of each client.